302:

 396:

-Driver stage is required to supply tube losses an RF-circuit losses.
 The driver stage should be designed to provide an excess of power above the indicated values to take care of variations in line voltage, components, initial tube characteristics, and tube characteristics during life.

 397: